Esther-Uche/Student-Performance-Exploratory-Dashboard/README.md

 - Parents more involved with younger students
 - Less absenteeism due to part-time jobs or external commitments

+- **Recommendation:** Interview Grade 9 students and teachers to extract best practices that can be applied to Grade 12.

 ## 3. Applaudable Impact:
 Although the higher grade (grade 12) has the least number of attendance, its average score is commendable as it possesss the highest average score with grade 9 being the least.

  **Reasons?** The higher grade might be bsy with school project, work or seminar workshop that makes them rarely available while the lower grade (Grade 9) might still be settling in, not famiiar with the school academeic syllabus, adjusting to the new environment and teaching method, stress, leading to slump in their average score.

-This is the most surprising finding.
-The youngest students — new to the school, still adjusting — are showing up more consistently than their older peers. **Why?** Possible explanations:
-- Stronger homeroom mentorship
-- Parents more involved with younger students
-- Less absenteeism due to part-time jobs or external commitments

-**Recommendation:** Interview Grade 9 students and teachers to extract best practices that can be applied to Grade 12.

 ## 4. The "Extracurricular Stability" (Radar Chart)